Fall 2022: State of the Commercial Office

 What is up with the office?
 In this blog, our Infinity Group workspace design experts weigh in on what is happening with corporate office spaces.
 We cover return to office trends, design, and the future of hybrid work models.
 We also share what’s working (and what’s not working) for companies interested in a return to the office.
-Corey Edwards, Director of Client Relations, Kate Grumbles, Director of Business Development and Olivia Powers, Workplace Designer share their thoughts.
+Corey Edwards, Director of Client Relations and Olivia Powers, Workplace Designer share their thoughts.

 Our Director of Preconstruction Ron Wilson also weighs in on one of the hottest topics in our industry right now – the supply chain.
 If you’re looking for a one stop shop for all things office redesign, you’re in the right place.
 You can also browse our recent projects here.